ClassicCounter/launcher/patchnotes.md

+# Patch Notes 03/08/2026
+## What's Changed
+- Updated appearance of the "Edit Profile" page on eddies.cc
+- Profiles on eddies.cc are now limited to a maximum level of 6,199
+- Profile vanity URLs on eddies.cc are now limited to a minimum of three characters
+- Image hosts used for eddies.cc profiles are now whitelist only
+- Added an information tab to the "Edit Profile" page on eddies.cc that lists whitelisted image hosts
+- Groups on eddies.cc can now have a custom URL set, directing to the desired Steam group URL instead of the vanity URL that matches the group name
+- Groups on eddies.cc will direct to the vanity URL that matches the group name if no custom group URL is set when editing profile

 # Anniversary Update 03/14/2026
 ## What's Changed
 - Donors now permanently get an extra drop at the end of each match, on top of the extra drop during this month's event.
 We're grateful for your support!